 We ship a significant portion of our products to our customers through our distributor network as well as independent third-party delivery companies.
-If any of our key distributors or third-party delivery providers experiences a significant disruption our products may not be delivered in a timely fashion.
-In addition, if our key distributors or third-party delivery providers increase prices and we are not able to pass along these increases to customers, find comparable alternatives or adjust our delivery network, our business, financial condition and results of operations could be adversely affected.
+If any of our key distributors or third-party delivery providers experiences a significant disruption, our products may not be delivered in a timely fashion.
+In addition, if our key distributors or third-party delivery providers increase prices and we are not able to pass along these increases to customers, find comparable alternatives or adjust our delivery network, our business, financial condition, results of operations and cash flows could be adversely affected.

-Price increases, business interruptions or declines in the supply of raw materials could have a significant impact on our ability to grow or sustain earnings.
+Price increases, business and supply chain interruptions, declines in the supply of raw materials or disruptions to our major tolling arrangements could have a significant impact on our ability to grow or sustain earnings.

-Our manufacturing processes consume significant amounts of raw materials, the costs of which are subject to worldwide supply and demand as well as other factors beyond our control.
+Our manufacturing processes consume significant amounts of raw materials, the costs of which are subject to change based on fluctuations in worldwide supply and demand as well as other factors beyond our control, including inflationary pressures like those seen during 2021.
 We use a significant amount of raw materials derived from crude oil and natural gas.
-As a result, volatile oil and gas prices can cause significant variations in our raw materials costs, affecting our operating results.
+As a result, volatile oil and gas prices, as well as other unrelated factors, can cause significant variations in our raw materials costs, affecting our operating results.
 In rising raw material price environments, we may be unable to pass along these increased costs to our customers.
 In declining raw material price environments, customers may seek price concessions from us greater than any raw material cost savings we realize.
 If we are not able to fully offset the effects of higher raw materials costs, or if customers demand greater raw material price concessions than we obtain in low raw material cost environments, our financial results could deteriorate.
+Additionally, we obtain certain of our raw materials from selected key suppliers.
+If any sole source supplier of raw materials ceases supplying raw materials to us, or if any of our key suppliers is unable to meet its obligations in a timely fashion or at an acceptable price, or at all, we may be forced to incur higher costs to obtain the necessary raw materials elsewhere or, in limited instances, we may not be able to obtain the necessary raw materials.
+Additionally, in certain instances, we rely on third parties to toll manufacture certain of our intermediates and products.
+If any of our key tolling partners cease to provide toll manufacturing services to us, either permanently or temporarily, we would be required to procure alternative manufacturing arrangements, which we may not be able to arrange on a timely basis or at all.

-In addition to the risks associated with raw materials prices, supplier capacity constraints, supplier production disruptions, including supply disruptions, increasing costs for energy, or the unavailability of certain raw materials could result in harm to our manufacturing capabilities or supply imbalances that may have a material adverse effect on our business, financial condition and results of operations.
+In addition to the risks associated with raw materials prices, supplier capacity constraints, supplier production disruptions, including supply disruptions from our sole source or other key suppliers, supply chain and logistics congestion and disruptions, increasing costs for energy, the unavailability of certain raw materials or disruptions to our key tolling arrangements could result in harm to our manufacturing capabilities or supply imbalances that may have a material adverse effect on our business, financial condition, results of operations and cash flows.

-Failure to develop and market new products and manage product life cycles could impact our competitive position and have a material adverse effect on our business, financial condition and results of operations.
+Failure to develop and market new products and manage product life cycles could impact our competitive position and have a material adverse effect on our business, financial condition, results of operations and cash flows.